Wake Up Ladies: Very Complicated

-Wake Up Ladies: Very Complicated (Wake Up ชะนี: Very Complicated) is a 2020 Thai television series starring Niti Chaichitathorn (Pompam), Akhamsiri Suwanasuk (Jakjaan), Apissada Kreurkongka (Ice), Maneerat Kam-Uan (Ae), Tipnaree Weerawatnodom (Namtan) and Ramida Jiranorraphat (Jane) which serves as the sequel of Wake Up Ladies: The Series (2018).
+Wake Up Ladies: Very Complicated (Wake Up ชะนี: Very Complicated) is a 2020 Thai television series starring Niti Chaichitathorn (Pompam), Akhamsiri Suwanasuk (Jakjaan), Apissada Kreurkongka (Ice), Maneerat Kam-Uan (Ae), Tipnaree Weerawatnodom (Namtan) and Methika Jiranorraphat (Jane) which serves as the sequel of Wake Up Ladies: The Series (2018).

 Directed by Komgrit Triwimol and Rangsima Mathipornwanich, and produced by GMMTV together with Parbdee Taweesuk, it is one of the twelve television series for 2020 showcased by GMMTV during their "New & Next" event on 15 October 2019.
 It premiered on GMM 25 and LINE TV on 6 December 2020, airing on Sundays at 20:30 ICT and 22:30 ICT, respectively.

 Cast and characters

 Below are the cast of the series: